Xerren09/personal-portfolio/README.md

 # Personal portfolio

 I've started working on this portfolio site around the start of my second year in university with the goal of creating a page to show off my projects, and building upon it over time.
-Altough I'm not particularly at home with frontend webdesign, I wanted to build something cool, while also learning a bunch of new things.
+Although I'm not particularly at home with frontend web design, I wanted to build something cool, while also learning a bunch of new things.

-This is meant to be a personal project so it is highly tailored for myself, but feel free to use it as a base start for your own page (**with attribution of course**).
+This is meant to be a personal project, so it is highly tailored for myself, but feel free to use it as a base start for your own page (**with attribution of course**).

 It is currently live on [barsmargetsch.net](https://barsmargetsch.net/).